reritom/Flask-Microservice-Tutorial/README.md

         ]), 200
 ```
 Note that we use 201 as a status code if something has been created, and 200 in cases where the request is OK but nothing is created.

+You'll need to fill in the blanks for all the other endpoints I've glossed other (look at the source code in the repo).

+We will have a look together now at the function for creating a new allocation, because this function needs to validate that the allocation can be made.

+...

+If you run `python application.py` you should now be able to target the application to create resources and allocations with useful responses.